SQIAsignHD: SQIsignHD Adaptor Signature

-There are several definitions of security requirements for a signature scheme.
-One of the most common of those properties is \textit{existential unforgeability under chosen message attacks}, abbreviated as EUF-CMA.
-Satisfying this property basically means forging a verifiable signature on a message $m$ without knowing the private key $\mathsf{sk}$ is infeasible even in case the $\mathsf{PPT}$ adversary has access to many previously produced valid signatures on messages of his choice but message $m$.
-The formal definition of this property is as follows:\\
+There are several security requirements for a signature scheme, one of the most common being \textit{existential unforgeability under chosen message attacks} (\textsf{EUF-CMA}).
+This property ensures that forging a verifiable signature on a message $m$ without knowledge of the secret key $\mathsf{sk}$ is infeasible, even if the \textsf{PPT} adversary has access to many valid signatures on messages of its choice but message $m$.
+The formal definition of this property is as follows:

 \begin{definition}[$\mathsf{EUF}$-$\mathsf{CMA}$ Security] A signature scheme $\mathsf{\Sigma} $ is $\mathsf{EUF}$-$\mathsf{CMA}$ secure if for every $\mathsf{PPT}$ adversary $\mathcal{A}$, there exists a negligible function $\mathsf{negl}$ such that